 - Fulton St (A,C,J,Z,2,3,4,5 Trains) – $3,346 (-0.2% YoY)

 - Atlantic Ave – Barclay’s Center (2,3,4,5,B,D,N,R,Q) – $3,040 (+13.4% YoY)

 - Broadway Junction (A,C,J,L,Z) – $2,035 (+16.3% YoY)

-In order to calculate the median rent for the map above, we used our RentHop rental data for one bedroom apartments from the first quarter of 2017 and GIS data for subway stops compiled by CUNY – Baruch College.
+In order to calculate the median rent for the map above, we used our RentHop rental data for one bedroom apartments from the first quarter of 2016 & 2017 and GIS data for subway stops compiled by CUNY – Baruch College.
 To get accurate prices near the subway stops, we looked first at non-duplicated listings within one eighth of a mile (660 feet) of a subway stop and if there were at least 50 unique data points we calculated the median.
 If not, the radius from the subway stop was increased and the data was resampled to ensure enough unique listings were used when calculating the median.
-Also check out the interactive map at the bottom for more detailed information like YoY% change.
+Also check out the still map at the bottom for a quick snapshot of the data and easy sharing.

 Where Does the Train of Rising Rents Stop?

 This year, we’ve seen rents dropping across most of Manhattan Island while prices in the outer boroughs and Upper Manhattan rise due to what appears to be a migration in search of bigger apartments and/or cheaper rents.
 This spells good deals and eager landlords in some surprising places.
 Below, we’ve compiled a list of the stops with the largest price pops and drops since Quarter 1 2016.